The COVID-19 Vaccine Dashboard is updated Tuesdays through Saturdays.

 Total people started indicates the number of people who have only received the first dose of a two-dose vaccine (Moderna or Pfizer).

 Total people completed indicates the number of people who completed all doses of the vaccine required (i.e., one for Johnson & Johnson and two for Moderna or Pfizer).

 Total people vaccinated shows the number of people who received at least one dose over time.

 View county-level data by selecting an individual county.
 Hold down the control button on your keyboard and select multiple counties to view combined data.
-Click “Show Race Detail” to view county vaccination rates by race.
+Click “Race/Ethnicity” or “Ethnicity” to view county vaccination rates by race/ethnicity or ethnicity.

 Vermont residents who were vaccinated in Vermont, or were reported to Vermont, are reflected in the dashboard.
 For example, we may receive the report of a Vermont resident who was vaccinated at Dartmouth-Hitchcock Medical Center.

 Non-Vermont residents who were vaccinated in Vermont are reflected in the doses administered, total people started, and total people completed numbers.
-They are not reflected in the county-level data or overall progress or percent completed numbers.
+They are not reflected in the county-level data or any reported percentages

 Click on the top right button to view the percent of the population by age, sex, race, and ethnicity that is vaccinated.